google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-4-sw-precache-and-sw-toolbox.md

 Run the following in the command line to clean out the old files in the __dist__ folder, rebuild it, and serve the app:

-    gulp serve
+    npm run serve

-When the app opens in the browser,  [update the service worker](tools-for-pwa-developers#update).
+Open the browser to localhost:8080 and  [update the service worker](tools-for-pwa-developers#update).
 [Inspect the cache](tools-for-pwa-developers#storage).
 In the cache, you should see all the application files matching the glob patterns in the `staticFileGlobs` have been cached.

 <div id="congrats"></div>